rust-lang/rust/text/0000-variadic.md

 implementation of `Clone` for `VaList` wil call `va_copy`.
 The implementation of `Drop` for `VaList` wil call `va_end`.

-This RFC intentionally does not specify the mechanism used to implement the `VaArg` trait, as the compiler may need to natively implement `VaList::arg` with appropriate understanding of platform-specific conventions.
-Code outside of `core`, `std`, and `libc` may not implement this trait for any other type.

 Note that on some platforms, these LLVM intrinsics do not fully implement the necessary functionality, expecting the invoker of the intrinsic to provide additional LLVM IR code.
 On such platforms, rustc will need to provide the appropriate additional code, just as clang does.

+This RFC intentionally does not specify or expose the mechanism used to limit the use of `VaList::arg` only to specific types.
+The compiler should provide errors similar to those associated with passing types through FFI function calls.

 # Drawbacks
 [drawbacks]: #drawbacks